cicirello/InteractiveBinPacking/assignments/README.md

   reading the comments within the LaTeX files.

-We recommend beginning with the assignment found in [assignments/1](1).
-This assignment includes working through the entirety of the tutorial that is built into the application, as well as completing a few follow-up exercises.
+We recommend beginning with the assignment found in [assignments/1](1) or [assignments/2](2).
+These two assignments are essentially the same, and includes working through the entirety of the tutorial that is built into the application, as well as completing a few follow-up exercises.
+If you are a self-directed learner, go with [assignments/1](1).
+If you are a course instructor, then [assignments/2](2) utilizes the Session Log feature to make it easy for you to validate your students' work.

 ## License for Example Assignments